MorgunAndrey/maindecoder/README.md

 Hello!
 I am Russian software engineer.
 Team Lead.
 Video about me https://vk.com/wall-73375965_14179

-Awarded an exclusive Microsoft gift for the best question in the field of IT technologies of the future - asked by the American company Microsoft.
+Awarded an exclusive gift by the Microsoft Director at the presentation of SIKLA (MSSQL server) in Moscow for the best question in the field of IT technologies of the future - asked to the American company Microsoft.

 I wrote this program specifically for Google as there were crashes and didn’t work for more than an hour due to data storage overflow.
 Very sad.